 - Antibiotics or medicines to treat rheumatoid arthritis

-- Autoimmune disorder that causes your immune system to attack your own bone marrow
+- An autoimmune disorder that causes your immune system to attack your own bone marrow

 What are the signs and symptoms of aplastic anemia?

-- Bruising: You bruise easily or get bruises when you have not bumped into anything.
+- Bruising easily, or getting bruises when you have not bumped into anything

-- Bleeding: You bleed from your gums or nose.
-You have blood in your bowel movement or urine.
-When you get a cut or injury, you bleed longer or more than usual.
-You have heavy monthly periods.
+- Bleeding from your gums or nose, blood in your bowel movement or urine, or bleeding longer or more than usual after a cut

-- Infections: You get colds or infections that do not get better or keep coming back.
+- Colds or infections that do not get better or keep coming back

 How is aplastic anemia diagnosed?

-- Blood tests: You may need blood taken to learn which types of blood cells are low.
+- Blood tests are used to find which types of blood cells are low.
 This will help healthcare providers plan your treatment.